Broadway 2014-2015 season is best ever with $1.36 billion in grosses

 Thirty-seven productions, including 10 new musicals and five revivals, as well as 11 new plays and nine revivals and two specials opened during the latest season.

-"An American in Paris," a romance based on the Oscar-winning film, and the lesbian coming-out story "Fun Home" led the Tony nominations, U.S. theatre's highest honours, which will be presented at Radio City Music Hall in New York on June 7.
+"An American in Paris," a romance based on the Oscar-winning film, and the lesbian coming-out story "Fun Home" led the Tony nominations, U.S. theater's highest honors, which will be presented at Radio City Music Hall in New York on June 7.

 Both musicals earned 12 nominations each, followed by "Something Rotten!," a bawdy parody of Broadway musicals set in 1590s Tudor England, with 10 nods.